-EDITOR’S NOTE: Sir Roger’s newest book, The Ring of Truth: The Wisdom of Wagner’s “Ring of the Nibelung” is available now in Kindle format.
-Look for the hardcover in our bookstore when it is released this Fall.
+EDITOR’S NOTE: Sir Roger’s new book, The Ring of Truth: The Wisdom of Wagner’s “Ring of the Nibelung” is available now.

 The Ring of the Nibelung, Wagner’s great cycle of operas exploring the origin of consciousness and the birth of the human world begins in the depths of the river Rhine, and also in the depths of the unconscious, hearing the voice of the natural order from which human kind departed in the long distant past.
 Wagner’s story of gods and heroes, of giants and dwarfs, is not a fairy tale.
 It is addressed to modern people, who have lost the ways of enchantment, and for whom the path to heroism is overgrown.
 It is a story in which law and love, power and property are all caught up in a life and death struggle between the forces that govern the human soul.

 Wagner’s great work is controversial.
 Even today, when The Ring is so popular that the London performance by Opera North has been sold out in a day, the drama is often dismissed as romantic nonsense and the music as bombast.
 Part of the problem has been Wagner himself, whose hectic and domineering personality continues to make enemies long after his death.
 Nor do his anti-Semitic diatribes help his reputation.
 So embarrassed are the Germans by The Ring, indeed, that their producers regularly choose to satirize the most noble moments in the drama while putting scare quotes around the rest.